arbor-sim/arbor/doc/gs_single_cell.rst

 Links are provided to separate documentation that covers relevant topics in more detail.

 In an interactive Python interpreter, you can use ``help()`` on any class or function to obtain some documentation.
-E.g.: ``help(arbor.gap_junction_connection)`` will print :class:`this<arbor._arbor.gap_junction_connection>`.
+E.g.: ``help(arbor.gap_junction_connection)`` will print a description of :class:`arbor.gap_junction_connection`.

 .. _single_soma:

-Single compartment cell with HH dynamics
+Single segment cell with HH dynamics
 ----------------------------------------------------

-The most trivial representation of a cell in Arbor is to model the entire cell as a cylinder.
+The most trivial representation of a cell in Arbor is to model the entire cell as a single cylinder.
 The following example shows the steps required to construct a model of a cylindrical cell with radius 3 μm, Hodgkin–Huxley dynamics and a current clamp stimulus, then run the model for 100 ms.